grzegorzkonczak/todo-api-with-spark/README.md

 # TODO API with Spark
 REST API for "TODO" application using Spark framework

-This project is stil work in progress, for details about what is and what's not yet implemented please check on the list below.

 This project is simulation of working together with frontend developer.
 My role in this simulation is to provide a working API (using database) for "TODO" simple web application that alredy has developed